Homestay English

 You travel independently to the Isle of Mull.

-I meet you at the ferry port (Craignure) and take you to the island of Ulva.
+I meet you at the ferry port (Craignure) and take you to Wolf Island.

 Mull is an island 200km (4.5 hours) from Glasgow Airport.
 The journey is magnificent; it goes past lochs and mountains, forests and castles, and there's a 20-km ferry trip to the island.
 You may see dolphins, seals, deer or eagles on the way.